Frequently Asked Questions (FAQs)

 7. When will the next report be published?

-This year’s report will be made public in February 2023.
+This year’s report will be made public on 27 February 2024.

 8. What is your definition of Executive Committee?